Android SDK Installation

 1. Add the configuration file

-Download Magify-Config.json from the dashboard, or use the dummy configuration below for local testing.
+Download Magify-Config.json from the Magify Dashboard, or use the dummy configuration below for local development and testing.

-Add the file to your Android app assets.
+Add the file to your Android application's assets directory.

 2. Initialize and call setup